 PCS Tip #8: Don’t scrimp on moving and packing supplies

 If you’re moving yourself, it’s essential to research pro packing tips and take your time to pack things properly.
 The military will reimburse you for moving supplies after a PPM, so it’s worthwhile to make the investment.
 Buy similar-sized boxes from a moving company because these are designed to stack together well and will give you the best fit when packing your moving truck or PODS container.
-Use bubble wrap for breakables and moving blankets to pad wooden furniture.
+Use bubble cushioning roll for breakables and moving blankets to pad wooden furniture.
 Mover’s wrap is plastic wrap designed to go around couches and shelves.
 It will prevent scratches from objects shifting during transport.
 The right supplies can prevent hundreds of dollars in damage.

 |Need moving supplies quick?
 Get all the packing and moving supplies you need with fast, free shipping now.|

 PCS Tip #9: Include the kids in the moving process

 If you have military kids, remember that the moving process may be new and frustrating through their eyes.
 They are leaving friends and familiar places to go to a new town and school.
 Talk to them early about the reasons and benefits of moving.
 Research local attractions and fun things to do at your new duty station.
 If your kids are old enough, encourage them to explore their new hometown online by giving them reliable websites like the official travel site for the area.
 Even small children can help pack and decorate their own moving boxes, so they’ll recognize their own stuff when they come off the truck.

 PCS Tip #10: Plan your pandemic road trip